+17 NOAA Weather Radio stations serve the area covered by NWS Quad Cities.
 Each station covers an area approximately 40 miles from the antenna site.
 The effective range depends on many factors, particularly the transmitter height, terrain, receiver quality, and present weather.
 An outside antenna can significantly improve reception.

-For event venues, we recommend:
+For hospitals and care facilities, we recommend: